emckean/blank-lambda-bot/README.md

 Your function will now be available in the Lambda console!
 You can configure a test event there (use '{}') and try it out!

 You can also set up your bot to run on a schedule using the "Event Sources" tab in the Lambda function console.

+##Thank Yous
+Thanks to [Darius Kazemi](https://github.com/dariusk) for the wordfilter module and for the .pick function.
+Thanks to [Thoughtworks](https://github.com/ThoughtWorksStudios) for the wonderful [node-aws-lambda](https://github.com/ThoughtWorksStudios/node-aws-lambda) module.